Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Simulation Study

 \subsection{Data Generating Processes}

 To illustrate the equivalence between the binarized ATE and difference in expected outcomes under the proposed MTPs, we performed a simulation study.
+The data generating process (DGP) is as follows:

-The estimands of interest are the binarized ATE and the policy effect of binarization when implementing a cut off at a treatment value of $A \geq 6$.
-Here, we define the policy effect of binarization as $\Psi_{PEB} = E[Y_{\tilde{A}_1}] - E[Y]$, which contrasts the average outcome under the MTP which restricts values $A \geq 6$ and preserves relative self-selection with the average outcome in the status-quo world.
-Under the data generating process, the true parameter values are $\Psi_{BATE} = 201.806$ and $\Psi_{PEB} = 90.872$.
+The estimands of interest are the binarized ATE and the causal attributable effect of binarization when implementing a cut-off at an exposure value of $A \geq 6$.
+Here, we define the CAB as $\Psi_{CAB} = E[Y_{\tilde{A}_1}] - E[Y]$, which contrasts the average outcome under the MTP which restricts values $A \geq 6$ and preserves relative self-selection with the average outcome in the observed world.
+Under the data generating process, the true parameter values are $\Psi_{BATE} = 201.806$ and $\Psi_{CAB} = 90.872$.

-Over 2000 simulations, we drew samples of size $n = 150, 300, 500$ from the data generating process and calculated the estimates of $\Psi_{BATE}$ and $\Psi_{PEB}$ using the two different estimators.
+Over 5000 simulations, we drew samples of size $n = 150, 300, 500$ from the data generating process and calculated the estimates $\widehat{\Psi}_{BATE}$ and $\widehat{\Psi}_{CAB}$ using the regression, IPW, and AIPW estimators discussed detailed in Appendix \ref{appendix_est}.
 The regression estimator is consistent for this DGP because $E[Y|T,W]$ is linear in $T$ and $W$, as $W$ is binary.
 For a more general discussion of when the regression estimator will be consistent, see Appendix \ref{appendix_reg}.
 The estimate $\hat{\pi}_\mathcal{A}(W)$ necessary for implementing the IPW estimator was calculated using logistic regression with $W$ as the predictor and $T$ as the binary outcome, which is consistent for the propensity score for this DGP.
-Therefore, both estimators are consistent.
-We also estimated the standard errors of the estimates using the methods described in \ref{estimators}.
-Finally, we present the percent bias of the estimates as well as the simulated standard error to evaluate the performance of the estimators.
+Finally, the AIPW estimator is doubly robust.
+Therefore, all three estimators are consistent.
+We also estimated the standard errors of the estimates using the methods described in Section \ref{estimators}.
+Finally, we present the bias of the estimates as well as the standard error of the estimators over the simulations to evaluate the performance of the estimators.